t30/ChillOut_RGB_FW/README.md

 ChillOut_RGB ambient lamp project
 =================================
-Chillout RGB is a complete project to build a full 16.8M Color by yourserf and control it using a Serial Port with its control software or a IR remote
+Chillout RGB is a complete project to build a full 16.8M Color Lamp by yourserf.
+You will able to control it using a Serial Port and a lot of other ways, including RF and I2C.

 This is the Firmware's repositories

 Complete description (it):
 http://blog.lampugnani.org/arduino/chillout-rgb-ambient-lamp/

-RF branch
+I2C branch
 =========
-This brach will enable, with right hardware, to receive command through RF board.
+This brach will enable, with right connection, to receive command through I2C.

 Cooking List:
 --------------